 If you use a service with a mobile app, adding a signature is even easier.
 Some apps have already a Add Signature section in the Inbox area where you can create one simply by taking a picture of it or by tracing it with your fingers, in case your signature isn’t readable by the app.

 Adding an Electronic Signature on Your Faxes

 Once you have created your signature, it’s time to add it to incoming faxes.

 When using your online fax service dashboard, you’ll need to head to the Inbox area where you view faxes, and on the top-left corner of the document you’ll see a button that lets you add your saved signatures.
 Then, you just have to place it on the correct part of the page.

 If your service doesn’t have this option, you can add it manually using a service such as SmallPDF.com, that lets you upload a PDF to sign it.
 Then you download it and send it again using your preferred method.

-If you are using a mobile app, just head to the Inbox area where you receive faxes, click on the document you want to fax, and then add the signature following your service’s instruction. eFax, for example lets you add it by clicking on the + icon on the top right corner on the app.
+If you are using an Android or iPhone fax app, just head to the Inbox area where you receive faxes, click on the document you want to fax, and then add the signature following your service’s instruction. eFax, for example lets you add it by clicking on the + icon on the top right corner on the app.
 A menu will appear where you will find the option to “Add a Signature”, tap on it and then choose between the signatures stored in your account.